MasterChenb0x/blackjack-trainer/README.md

 	python count_trainer.py

-Once running, just enter a name, it then randomly displays 1-104 cards with a delay.
-Afterwards it will ask for the count, and inform you if correct.
+Once running, enter a name, how many decks you would like to use* and how many cards to be dealt*.
+Afterwards it will run through the cards, and then ask for the count, and inform you if correct; if you are incorrect, it will show you a log of all the cards dealt, and the current count to review.
 To play again, just run it again.

+* Currently a known issue with the function used, check the CHANGELOG and TODO to see if resolved (this disclaimer should be removed upon that event)